A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/Some-terminology-7596.md

-Let's start by defining what a web page is.

 |||info
 A ==web page== is an ==HTML== document, that is stored on a ==server== and sent to your ==browser== through ==internet==.
 ||||

-Now let's define all the terms in this sentence.
+Now let's define all the terms in this sentence :

 |||definition
 # Web page